ellamguest/attention-economy/posts/competition.md

 To what extent, if any, does it matter that attention brokers are not intentionally charging users in time spent?
 This is often the way that they measure success [cite], but is it fundamentally the goal.
 A cases of Goodhart's law (probably not)?
 This is more a philosophical question I'm not particularly interested in but it is an argument I expect attention brokers to use against competition enforcers.
 But seems worthwhile to note that the intention of these companies wasn't to become attention brokers.
 They wanted consumers to view their goods without having to pay for them.
 The asset they then had to monetize was a portion of that viewing (to advertisers).
 Thus attention brokerage.
 It seems somewhat quibbly but I think it is an important distinction that attention brokers did not set out to be brokers, but that they are giving advertisers access to part of the value they were trying ot generate for themselves.
 E.g. they didn't set out to intermediate a two-sided market (as a health management work does) but chose that business model so as not to charge end-users for their service.
 Wu also notes that attention brokers sit between two separate markets, an attention market on one side and a cash market on the other. (page 788)

+>Also, as we’ve seen above it is typical for an Attention Bro- ker to capture an audience at an earlier stage and then later convert that audience into advertising revenue. (page 795)

 > The Broker is bartering something desirable (the “honey”) for attention, and then reselling the attention for cash.

 American antitrust agencies don't publish their analysis so we don't actually understanding their reasoning when they don't bring a case forward. (page 774).
 Does this mean we only have evidence on reasoning in those cases they bring forward?
 (E.g. the suits filed in court).
 By comparison, how much analysis does the CMA publish?
 Does it have to do it preemptively because of the greater investigatory powers (e.g. things only go before a judge if the company challenges a decision)